aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 ___

-## Task 3 - Run DMS Replication Task for full load replication
+## Task 3 - Run the DMS Replication Task for full load (replicating the initial data)

 #### Check the source database content for post-replication validation
-1. Connect to **OracleXE-SCT** EC2 instance using below password from RDP Client.
-    **Windows password**: GPSreInvent@321
+1. Connect to the **OracleXE-SCT** EC2 instance using the following password **Windows password**: GPSreInvent@321
 2. Launch **SQL Develpoer** from the shortcut on the desktop.
 3. Right Click on `XE` under Connections and select properties to verify the following parameters.